Current-induced inverse symmetry breaking and asymmetric critical phenomena at current-driven tricritical point: Critical behaviors in other regions

 Now, we study the critical behaviors in the $\chi{\rm SR}$ phase at the TCP.
 Fig.\,\ref{fig:TCP2} shows the critical behaviors in the $\chi{\rm SR}$ phase at the TCP.
 We obtain the mean-field values for the critical exponents including $(\gamma_{+},\nu_{+})$.

 In the main text, we obtain the value of the dynamic critical exponent $z=2$ from the dynamic scaling analysis.
 We also confirm this by calculating the dispersion relation at the TCP, which is the so-called critical dispersion relation.
-At a critical point, the dispersion relation is given by $\omega \propto k^{z}$\,\cite{Tuber2014CriticalDA}.
+At a CL, the dispersion relation is given by $\omega \propto k^{z}$\,\cite{Tuber2014CriticalDA}.
 In Fig.\,\ref{fig:disp}, we plot the dispersion relation of two different quasi-normal modes.
 The hydrodynamic mode represents the critical dispersion relation.

 As can be seen from Fig.\,\ref{fig:disp}, we find that the critical dispersion relation is that of a diffusive mode:\,$\omega =-i Dk^{2}$, where $D$ is a constant.
-This indicates $z=2$, which corresponds to the type B model in the classification of the dynamic universality class.
+This indicates $z=2$.
 These two modes are pure-imaginary at small momentum.
 As the momentum increases, however, these pure-imaginary modes get close to each other, and the real parts of them become finite after these modes collide.